CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 #     SAP Client x86 + PF x86 installed on DB/Company => PF API x86 => Windows PowerShell ISE x86
 ```

-Loading ProcessForce API library.
-This library is used to connect to SAP Business One and perform tasks on ProcessForce objects:
+To interact with SAP Business One and ProcessForce, the script loads the necessary API library:

 ```powershell
 [System.Reflection.Assembly]::LoadWithPartialName("CompuTec.ProcessForce.API")
 ```

-Defining directory where configuration.xml file is presented.
-This file contains connection details like server address, username etc.:
+The script defines the directory where the configuration.xml file is stored.
+This file contains crucial connection details like the database server, username, and password:

 ```powershell
 #region #Datbase/Company connection settings